KDE/kapidox/README.md

 `examples`.
 See the doxygen documentation for help on how to refer to these files from the dox comments in the source files.

-If you need to override any doxygen settings, put them in `docs/Doxyfile.local`.
+If you need to override any doxygen settings, put them in a `docs/Doxyfile.local` in your project.
-A global settings file is defined in `src/kapidox/data/Doxyfile.global`.
+Global settings are defined in `src/kapidox/data/Doxyfile.global`.

 ## Generating the documentation

 The tool for generating dox is `src/kapidox_generate`.
-Simply point it at the folder you want to generate dox for (such as a framework checkout).
+Change to an empty directory, then simply point it at the folder you want to generate dox for (such as a frameworks checkout).

-For example, if you have a checkout of KCoreAddons at ~/src/frameworks/kcoreaddons, you could run
+For example, if you have a checkout of KCoreAddons at ~/kde/src/frameworks/kcoreaddons, you could run

-    ~/src/frameworks/kapidox/src/kapidox_generate ~/src/frameworks/kcoreaddons
+    ~/kde/src/frameworks/kapidox/src/kapidox_generate ~/kde/src/frameworks/kcoreaddons

 and it would create a documentation in the current directory, which needs to be empty before executing the command.

-The folders are recursively walked through, so you can also run it on `~/src/frameworks` or `~/src`.
-For a lot of libraries, the generation can last 15-30 minutes and be several hundreds of MB, so be prepared!
+kapidox recursively walks through folders, so you can also run it on `~/kde/src/frameworks` or `~/src`.
+For a lot of libraries, the generation can last 15-30 minutes and use several hundreds of MB, so be prepared!

 Pass the --help argument to see options that control the behaviour of the script.